County Route 524 (New Jersey): County Route 524A

 CR 524A begins at a signalized intersection with its parent route, CR 524 west of Farmingdale.
 It turns to the south-east, the direction it follows for most of its existence.
-At mile marker 1.63, CR 524A intersects CR 21 (Southard Avenue), near Howell High School.
-It passes Howell Golf Course, crosses the abandoned Freehold-Jamesburg railroad line, and comes to an end at its parent route, CR 524 and CR 547 just north of Interstate 195's exit 31.
+At mile marker 1.63, CR 524A intersects with Southard Avenue (CR 21), near Howell High School.
+It passes Howell Golf Course, crosses the abandoned right of way of the Freehold and Jamesburg Agricultural Railroad and comes to an end at its parent route, CR 524 and CR 547 just north of exit 31 on I-195.